We want to start a new company soon but I understand that HMRC may request a PAYE security deposit.

 PAYE Security Deposits

-From 6 April 2012 HMRC will be able to ask employers to pay a security where there is serious risk that they won't pay over their PAYE tax deductions or Class 1 National Insurance contributions (NICs).
+From 6 April 2012 HMRC have been able to ask employers to pay a security when there is serious risk that they won't pay over their PAYE tax deductions or Class 1 National Insurance contributions (NICs).

 HMRC have had the power to demand VAT security deposits under paragraph 4(2)(a) of Schedule 11 to the VAT Act 1994.
 Please see our page on VAT security deposits.